Secret of Mana (SNES)

-The PAR code 7EE180A3 will turn the Boy into Sage Joch and you will see that he has walking forward sprites.
+The Pro Action Replay code 7EE180A3 will turn the Boy into Sage Joch and you will see that he has walking forward sprites.
 Joch never moves from the spot he is standing on during normal game play.
 However, it's possible to activate this animation by standing behind him and talking to him.
 Characters are programmed to turn and face you when you talk to them from behind, but since Joch has no back view, his walking animation is called up in place of it.
 This was probably an oversight on the programmers' part.

 Scorpion Leader Unused Tile

 The Scorpion leader has also an unused tile.
 The right sprite shows how her head would look like, no match could be found with body tiles.
 Her hair is different and her cape seems closed over her shoulder.